michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 2.1.3 - 11/19/2013 =
+* Fixed: a bug that the style of the Iris color picker had a conflict with the date picker.
 * Added: the `screen_icon` key for the post type argument array that can set the screen icon of the post type pages.
 * Added: the `fAllowExternalSource` key for the `image` and `media` field types that enables to set external URLs via the media uploader.
 * Added: the `media` field type.